abram1413/citation-exporter/README.md

       also be set
     * gov.ncbi.pmc.cite.ConvAppNxmlItemSource - Get NXML from an HTTP web
       service.
 Requires item_source_loc to also be set
-* `item_source_loc` - When item_source is one of the Stcache options, this
+* `item_source_loc` - When `item_source` is:
-  needs to be the full pathname of the stcache image file.
-When item_source is ConvAppNxmlItemSource, then this should be the URL of the converter app service.
+    * An Stcache: this needs to be the full pathname of the stcache image file.
+    * ConvAppNxmlItemSource: this should be the URL of the converter app.
+    * PubmedPubOneItemSource: this should be a URL template, with `${id}` in the place where the numerical PubMed ID should be inserted.
+* `item_source_id_type` - Used only with the test item_source; this specifies
+  which ID type that item_source prefers.
+Default is "aiid".
 * `java.io.tmpdir` - used when running as an "uber jar"; this is where the application is unpacked.
-* `jetty.port` - the IP port number that the service will listen on
+* `jetty.port` - the IP port number that the service will listen on.
+The default for this is set in the pom.xml files, as 11999.
 * `log` - location of the log files.
-Defaults to the *log* subdirectory of the directory from which the app is run.
+Defaults to a subdirectory named "log" of the directory from which the app is run.
+The default for this is set in the pom.xml file.
 * `log_level` - sets the logging level for the root logger, as one of the [log4j levels](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/Level.html);
   e.g. "DEBUG", "INFO".
-By default, this is `DEBUG` when running from the jetty maven plugin, and `INFO` when running as an "uber jar".
+The defaults for this are specified in the pom.xml file, and is `DEBUG` when running from the jetty maven plugin, and `INFO` when running as an "uber jar".
 * `xml.catalog.files` - used by the Apache commons CatalogResolver; this is the pathname of the OASIS catalog file to use when parsing XML files.
 See below for more info.
 Default value is "catalog.xml"
+* `proxy` - In the form "host:port".
+This is for use with the PubmedPubOneItemSource.
+If set, then the service will access the item source backend through the indicated HTTP proxy.

-### DTDs and XML catalog files
+## DTDs and XML catalog files

 The repository comes with an OASIS catalog file, [catalog.xml](catalog.xml), that is used, by default, to find DTDs.
 This contains: